 If you are applying for financial aid, we strongly encourage you to think of applying to college and applying for financial aid as “parallel” processes.
-Rather than completing your college applications and then moving on to financial aid, we recommend working on both simultaneously.
+We recommend working on both simultaneously.
 By doing so, you not only save time and effort, you also reduce the risk of missing important deadlines.

-Here is our step-by-step guide to help you complete the financial process:
+Here are 6 steps to help guide you through the financial process:

-If you are applying to F&M and would like to be considered for financial aid, be sure to indicate your interest in financial aid on your college application by clicking YES to the question, “Do you intend to apply for need-based financial aid?” in the “Questions” section of your F&M Common Application.
+If you are applying to F&M and would like to be considered for financial aid, be sure to indicate your interest in financial aid on your college application by clicking YES to the question, “Do you intend to apply for need-based financial aid?” in the college specific section of your application to F&M.

-The FAFSA is used to determine a student’s eligibility for federal student aid, including federal loans and Pell Grants.
+The FAFSA is used to determine a student’s eligibility for federal student aid, including a federal Pell Grant and federal direct loans.
 Almost all colleges and universities require the FAFSA as part of the financial aid application process.
 To complete the FAFSA, please visit the federal government’s website.
-The FAFSA must be submitted to F&M by February 15, 2015.
+The FAFSA must be submitted to F&M by February 1, 2018.
 F&M’s Federal code is 003265.

-Many private colleges like F&M commit a large portion of their budgets to financial aid.
-The CSS PROFILE is a resource used by many of these schools to determine a student’s eligibility for institutionally-determined financial aid.
+Many private colleges, like F&M, commit a large budget for financial aid.
+The CSS/PROFILE is the application used by many of these schools to determine a student’s eligibility for institutional financial aid.

 What is IDOC?
-It is a service offered in conjunction with the CSS Financial Aid PROFILE that allows qualifying students to submit their 2014 tax returns electronically.
-If you have submitted the CSS PROFILE and the College requires your 2014 federal tax records, you will automatically receive instructions on how to use the IDOC will be automatically sent to you via email.
+It is a service offered in conjunction with the CSS/PROFILE that allows families to submit their 2016 federal tax records electronically.
+After you have submitted the CSS/PROFILE, instructions on how to use the IDOC will be automatically sent to you via email.
 Federal tax documents are due by February 1, 2018.

 Are you sure all of the colleges on your list have received the necessary financial aid documentation?
 Don't assume!
 Go online to verify that everything related to financial aid is fully complete.
 When in doubt, call the Office of Financial Aid to confirm that your financial aid application is in order.